Ryucoin/neovm-utils/README.md

 ## Usage

-You must import the `neovmUtils` pod as well as the compiled `neo-utils` Go framework.
+You can import the `neovmUtils` pod as well as the compiled `neo-utils` Go framework.

 ```
 import neovmUtils